ilya-sotnikov/qUART/README.md

 - clear the chart
 - save the chart as an image
 - set a custom chart update interval

-## Saving and opening data
-You can save or open data as plain text, it's just numbers separated by new lines.
-The representation of data depends on the current chart type.
-If it's a plot, then data is saved as a sequence.
-If it's a spectrum, then data is saved as frequency of every value.

-Opening data works the same way.
-You should select the appropriate chart type.
-Note that this program can make a spectrum from a sequence of points (plot), the opposite is impossible.

 ## Build instructions
 You can compile it in all OSs where Qt 6 is available.